-• Service along Ocean Beach Highway between 38th Avenue and Mt.
-Solo Road will continue to be served by Route 33.
+Service along Ocean Beach Hwy between 42nd Ave. and 46th Ave. will be provided by Route 33.

 Route 511